SoCo/SoCo/README.rst

 -  Set the speaker’s Zone Name
 -  Start a music library update and determine if one is in progress

-SoCo also supports lower level access from Python to all Sonos services.
+SoCo also supports lower level access from Python to all Sonos services (e.g. ContentDirectory or RenderingControl).

 Related Projects